medmunds/aws-cfn-ses-domain/README.md

 ## Development

-Development requires GNU Make (standard on most Linux-like systems) and [pipenv][].
+Development requires GNU Make (standard on most Linux-like systems) and Python 3.
-(Pipenv is used only to manage the development environment; package requirements are tracked in `setup.py`.)
+Ideally—particularly if you are changing code and running tests—you'll use the same version of Python that the Lambda Functions run (check the `Runtime` directives in [aws-cfn-ses-domain.cf.yaml][./aws-cfn-ses-domain.cf.yaml]), but any Python 3 should be fine.

-To set up your development environment, clone the repository and then run `make init`.
+To set up your development environment:
-(This just runs `pipenv install`.
-If you are a package maintainer who will release to PyPI, use `pipenv install --dev` instead.)
+1. Clone the repository.
+2. (Recommended) create and activate a Python venv for development.
+   ([pyenv] and [pyenv-virtualenv] are very helpful for this.)
+3. Run `make init`.
+(This just runs `pip3 install -r requirements-dev.txt`.)

 To see a list of available make targets, run `make help`.